rajannnnnnn/PowerBi-UNIVERSITY_EXAM_PERFORMANCE_ANALYSIS/README.md

 - [Contact](#contact)

 ## Project Overview
-The **University Exam Performance Analysis** project is an analytical tool built using PowerBI to provide valuable insights into the academic performance of university students.
-The dashboard aggregates student data, focusing on grade distribution, arrears, graduation trends, and department performance over multiple semesters.
-It presents actionable insights to educational administrators, professors, and decision-makers.
+This collaborative project involves a team of four members working on the analysis and visualization of university exam performance using Power BI.
+The goal is to gather key data on various metrics such as academic performance, student fund matters and graduation classification, and then analyze and present these in a meaningful way.

-The project is based on a data pipeline that involves the conversion of raw exam data from PDFs to PowerBI visualizations.
-The dashboard allows users to interactively explore the data using slicers and filters for a more customized analysis.
+The project leverages Power BI’s robust capabilities to create interactive dashboards, insightful visualizations, and custom metrics that help uncover trends and performance peaks and downfalls in exams.

 ## Features
 - **Interactive Filters and Slicers**: